KI-CISWG/MVCR/mvcr-0.7.md

 In this example if the data capture was doctor or health related in the US, then health should be checked above and a HIPPA compliant purpose list and PI category list can then be added or linked to this receipt.

+### Information Sharing.
-S5: Information Sharing - In the MVCR this is a Y/N flag, and if yes then the 3rd parties, the data categories and the purpose can be listed here.
+In the MVCR this is a Y/N flag, and if yes then the 3rd parties, the data categories and the purpose can be listed here.

 (Note: TBD In v0.8 binding roles and policy)